putaindecode/putaindecode.io/content/en/articles/css/tooling-evolution/index.md

 ```

 With these new tools, and to prevent rules to collide in the cascade, we started
-nesting and replicating the whole HTML structure into our SASS or LESS code.
+nesting and replicating the whole HTML structure into our Sass or LESS code.
 Our
 CSS ended up with super long and heavy selectors matching only and exactly our
 element, like this one: